 Resources will be available to help you set up videos accordingly.
-You’ll also have access to the platform’s Marketplace Insights tool that will aid you in analyzing student trends and demands for specific subject matters.
+You’ll also have access to the platform’s Marketplace Insights tool, which will aid you in analyzing student trends and demands for specific subject matters.

 This functionality will also help you shape your content to create an unwavering customer base in the long run.

-The platform also provides a Teaching Center that sheds light on best practices such as scripting class content — both written and visual —, and marketing your course effectively.
+The platform also provides a Teaching Center that sheds light on best practices such as scripting class content (written and visually) and marketing your course effectively.

-Before publishing your class, Udemy will do a quality check to ensure you’ve ticked off all the checkboxes to get your content on their page.
+Before publishing your class, Udemy will do a quality check to ensure you’ve ticked off all the boxes to get your content on their page.

 Steps to make a class: